akismpa/openvpn-server-ldap-otp/README.md

 ## OpenVPN container

 This will create an OpenVPN server.
-You can either use LDAP for authentication (with optional 2FA provided by Google Auth) or create a client certificate.
+You can either use Active Directory for authentication (with optional 2FA provided by Google Auth) or create a client certificate.
 The container will automatically generate the certificates on the first run (using a 2048 bit key) which means that *the initial run could take several minutes* whilst keys are generated.
 The client configuration will be output in the logs.
 A volume is created for data persistence.